mgechev/blog.mgechev.com/content/story/_index.md

         </p>
         <img src="/images/story/rhyme.png">
         <p>
-          At that time, I got a few amazing offers from the best technological companies in the Valley.
-This put me into a cross road:
+          At that time, I got a few amazing offers from the best technology companies in the Valley.
+This put me at a crossroad:
           <ul>
             <li>Work with the smartest people in the Valley having a safe job</li>
             <li>...or go into the unknown and work on a startup</li>